Global Assessment on the Current State of Organizational Excellence

 - Organizations with and without awareness of excellence models

-With enough respondents, the aggregate findings will provide a snapshot of the current state of organizational excellence around the world and provide a summary of the strengths and opportunities for improvement by organization size, industry sector and country.
+With 1,029 respondents, the aggregate findings have now provided a snapshot on the current state of organizational excellence around the world by organization size, industry sector and region.

-The aggregate findings are intended to provide benefits for the excellence community in general and for the working population at large:
+This study will be continued with the intention of delivering an annual Global OE Index that will provide value for the excellence community in general and for the working population at large:

 - Uniting the excellence profession on a common project